digiexchris/xayav-mask-creator-cli/readme.md

 taking readings using a computer that is not the computer doing primary HDMI output for a DLP/LCD 3d printer.
 For example, if you use NanoDLP's mask creator gui and you just need to fill in values from a grid.

+## What it isn't
+This does not change the LCD opacity during measurement like the Xayav software does, so you're losing a little bit of the accuracy provided by that.

 ## Compatibility
 It should be compatible with Windows, Linux, and MacOSX